uky-transport-data-science/TNC-Demand-Model-Southeast/Raw_Inputs/ACS/ReadMe.md

-We only needed the DP05, S1501, and A112306 for Apply_Trip_Generation.py
+	- We needed the DP05, S1501, and A112306 for Apply_Trip_Generation.py
+	- We needed the S1903 for travel time utility/fares